dylan-lang/opendylan/documentation/duim-reference/source/silica.rst

 need to define your own sheet classes, you will also need to handle events occurring within those classes.

-The DUIM-Sheets library contains a single module, *duim-sheets*, from which all the interfaces described in this chapter are exposed. `See DUIM-Sheets Module`_ contains complete reference entries for each exposed interface.
+The DUIM-Sheets library contains a single module, *duim-sheets*, from which all the interfaces described in this chapter are exposed.  `DUIM-Sheets Module`_ contains complete reference entries for each exposed interface.

 A sheet is the basic unit in a DUIM window.
 Inside any window, sheets are nested in a parent-child hierarchy.
 All sheets have the following